canlab-co/clpe_ros/README.md

 > If you have not equipped slave CLPE-G-Series, you should enter `slave:=n`

 By default the driver will publish topics per camera X.
 * /clpe/cam_X/image_raw: The raw image published as `sensor_msgs::msg::Image`.
+* /clpe/cam_X/compressed: The JPEG image published as `sensor_msgs::msg::CompressedImage`.
-The default encoding is `yuv422`.
+* The default encoding is `yuv422`.
 For other supported encodings, see Configuration below.

 ## ROS2 Component